Skip to main content

 Install

-Download Zaparoo Core for Linux from the Downloads page, unzip it and copy the zaparoo file to /storage/.local/bin.
-This guide assumes you copied it to this location.
+Download Zaparoo Core for LibreELEC from the Downloads page, unzip it and copy the zaparoo file to /storage.
+This guide assumes you copied it to this location but it can be run from anywhere.

 tip